serkannkara/DailyNewsApp/README.md

 # DailyNewsApp
 Hello!
-I'm happy to share my new project.Project has made with UIKit.
+This is my new project.Project has made with UIKit.
 This project show daliy news.

 # Features
 - Only Programatically UI (No Storyboard)